nickoneill/thatthinginswift/content/completion-handlers.md

 }
 {{% /prism %}}

 The completion closure here is just a function that takes a string and returns  void.
 At first this sounds backwards - this takes a string as an argument?
-We want to *return* a string! - but we're don't really want to return a string, that would mean we've blocked until we return.
+We want to *return* a string! - but we don't really want to return a string, that would mean we've blocked until we return.
 Instead, we're calling a function that the callee has given us and providing them with the associated arguments.

 Using completion handlers is easier than declaring them though, thanks to a clever way to shorten function calls from the swift team: